Red and Blueshifts in Multi-stranded Coronal Loops: A New Temperature Diagnostic: Modelling Synthetic Observations

 \subsection{Spectral Lines}

-In order to compare the behavior of the simulated Dopplershifts and the observed ones, we select ten spectral lines with a peak emission temperature $T_e$ between 250\,000 K and 5.6 MK (see Table~\ref{tab:lines}) such as: \begin{itemize} \item[-]{the spectral lines appear in \cite{war11};} \item[-]{the spectral lines are also in the list of {\em Hinode}/EIS spectral lines suggested by \cite{you07} to make sure that the selected spectral lines are not too difficult to interpret: for instance, we do not consider the Fe {\sc xi} line at 188.21~\AA\ studied by \cite{war11} due to its complex blend.
+In order to compare the behavior of the simulated Dopplershifts with those observed, ten spectral lines with a peak emission temperature $T_e$ between 250\,000 K and 5.6 MK are selected (see Table~\ref{tab:lines}) along with the following criteria: \begin{itemize} \item[-]{the spectral lines are referenced in \cite{war11};} \item[-]{the spectral lines are also on the list of {\em Hinode}/EIS spectral lines suggested by \cite{you07} to ensure that the selected lines are not or only weakly blended: for instance, we do not consider the Fe {\sc xi} line at 188.21~\AA\ studied by \cite{war11} due to its complex blend.
 Some properties of these spectral lines observed in active regions or quiet-Sun regions can be found in \cite{bro08};} \item[-]{we extend the thermal coverage of the spectral lines, in particular, by adding two relatively cool lines (O {\sc v} and Mg {\sc v}) and two hot lines (Ca {\sc xv} and Ca {\sc xvii}). } \end{itemize}

 Relying on the CHIANTI 6.0 database \citep{der09}, the contribution functions $C_{sp}$ for each transition are depicted in Figure~\ref{fig:contrib}.